 HHS said that it had allocated \$50 billion to a "general allocation" that would go to Medicare providers based on 2018 net patient revenue.
 It folded the \$30 billion it had already distributed based on providers' Medicare fee-for-service revenues in 2019 into the general allocation and said that the further \$20 billion would be allocated such that payments under the general allocation were proportional to Medicare providers' net patient revenue.
-The next \$20 billion was disbursed starting Friday, April 24 based on CMS cost report data.
-CMS says that final distributions of the \$50 billion general allocation would be at least 2 percent of providers' 2018 net patient revenue.

-Providers without sufficient cost report data on file at CMS werewere required to submit additional information.
-As with the first tranche of the general allocation, the second comes with terms and conditions.
+The next \$20 billion will be disbursed starting Friday, April 24 based on CMS cost report data.
+Providers without sufficient cost report data on file at CMS will need to submit additional information.
+As with the first tranche of this allocation, the second comes with terms and conditions.
 Providers have 90 days from the receipt of funds to accept the terms and conditions.
 HHS has also stated that the department will be conducting significant anti-fraud and auditing work, including by the Office of the Inspector General.